-- 7.5 (g) (iii) Death of mother during or relating to child-birth - (1) Where a Council employee dies during or associated with childbirth (as verified in writing by the mother's doctor), Council will pay to the primary care giver for the child (assuming they are not an employee of the Council) any Parental Leave payment which was not paid to the deceased mother. - (2) Where the deceased mother's partner is also a Council employee, and that employee seeks to immediately take Parental Leave to be the primary care giver to the child, the provisions of section 7.5 (b) (viii) shall apply. - (3) If the partner (who is not a Council employee) of a Council employee dies during or associated with childbirth (as verified in writing by the mother's doctor), and the employee is to become the primary care giver for the child, the provisions of section 7.5 (b) (viii) shall apply. - (4) The employee must notify Council as soon as possible of the amount of any payment received in respect of Parental Leave for the employee's partner. - 7.5 (h) Illustrative Timeline of when and what leave entitlements are available Without undermining the principles expressed in this section of this Agreement, that parental leave applies flexibly to people of all genders and irrespective of the way in which a person becomes a parent, for the ease of readability, the table below provides an indication of when and how the leave provisions indicated in this section may be used in the scenario of a female employee becoming a parent by giving birth to a healthy baby, and then becoming the primary-care-giver:
+- 7.9 (g) (iii) Death of mother during or relating to child-birth - (1) Where a Council employee dies during or associated with childbirth (as verified in writing by the mother's doctor), Council will pay to the primary care giver for the child (assuming they are not an employee of the Council) any Parental Leave payment which was not paid to the deceased mother. - (2) Where the deceased mother's partner is also a Council employee, and that employee seeks to immediately take

+- Parental Leave to be the primary care giver to the child, the provisions of section 7.9 (b) (viii) shall apply. - (3) If the partner (who is not a Council employee) of a Council employee dies during or associated with childbirth (as verified in writing by the mother's doctor), and the employee is to become the primary care giver for the child, the provisions of section 7.9 (b) (viii) shall apply. - (4) The employee must notify Council as soon as possible of the amount of any payment received in respect of Parental Leave for the employee's partner. - 7.9 (h) Illustrative Timeline of when and what leave entitlements are available Without undermining the principles expressed in this section of this Agreement, that parental leave applies flexibly to people of all genders and irrespective of the way in which a person becomes a parent, for the ease of readability, the table below provides an indication of when and how the leave provisions indicated in this section may be used in the scenario of a female employee becoming a parent by giving birth to a healthy baby, and then becoming the primary-care-giver:
-'Phase' of parenthood / Type of leave For further

-indicative timeline information,

-see section:

-Planning parenthood Assisted reproduction leave 7.5 (d)

-Miscarriage leave 7.5 (f)

-While pregnant Pre-natal leave 7.5 (c)

-~12 weeks before the Apply for paid and unpaid parental leave 7.4 (e) and 7.5

-expected due date

-~6 weeks before the Can only continue working with medical 7.4 (d) (iv)

-expected due date guidance

-0-6 weeks before expected Commences paid and/or unpaid parental 7.4 (e) and 7.5

-due date leave (if eligible)

-20 weeks after Paid leave entitlement from Council 7.4 and

-commencing leave (or 40 if exhausted.
-Commence Commonwealth 7.5 (a) (ii)

-leave taken at half pay) funded leave, or unpaid parental leave
+'Phase' of parenthood / Type of leave For further indicative timeline information, see section: Planning parenthood Assisted reproduction leave 7.9 (d) Miscarriage leave 7.9 (f) While pregnant Pre-natal leave 7.9 (c) ~12 weeks before the Apply for paid and unpaid parental leave 7.8 (f) and 7.9 expected due date ~6 weeks before the Can only continue working with medical 7.8 (e) (iv) expected due date guidance 0-6 weeks before expected Commences paid and/or unpaid parental 7.8 (f) and due date leave (if eligible) 7.99 20 weeks after Paid leave entitlement from Council 7.8 and commencing leave (or 40 if exhausted.
+Commence Commonwealth 7.9 (a) (ii) leave taken at half pay) funded leave, or unpaid parental leave

-During the period of leave Keeping in touch days enable the 7.4 (I)
+During the period of leave Keeping in touch days enable the 7.8 (m)

 employee to participate in the workplace

-When the leave period is The employee and their leader should 7.4 (h) and
+When the leave period is The employee and their leader should 7.8 (i) and

 drawing to a close discuss returning to work.
-The employee 7.4 (g)
+The employee 7.8 (h)

 has the right to return to their pre-leave

 job (or similar), or to request more unpaid

 leave, or make a request for flexibility.

 Such requests must not be unreasonably

 refused.

-7.6 Gender Transition Leave
+7.10 Gender Transition Leave